Respect, Protect and Enjoy Norfolk

 Whether you are from our local community or visiting from outside of the county, Visit West Norfolk draws your attention equally to the following points for your safe travel around our area:

-- Although west Norfolk is very rural and has a wide open coastline, we do state that you think about the likely hotspots for visitors before coming to the area – and ask yourself if you can seek out a quieter area of west Norfolk for your visit.
+* Although west Norfolk is very rural and has a wide open coastline, we do ask that you think about the likely hotspots for visitors before coming to the area – and ask yourself if you can seek out a quieter sustainable area of west Norfolk for your visit.

-- Be aware that many open-air locations will have certain restrictions on access for visits at this time (such as online booking prior to visiting, etc.) and some venues will remain closed during this time.
-Always check with the venue’s website or their social media platforms before setting out.
+* Be aware that many open-air locations will have certain restrictions on access for visits at this time (such as online booking prior to visiting, etc.) and some venues remain closed during this time.
+Always check with your destination’s website or their social media platforms for latest updates before setting out.

-Although traditional Tourist Information Centres will also be adapting to the “new normal” to meet modern visitor services, our digital platforms have remained fully live throughout the pandemic as we firmly believe in the plan-now-visit-later approach to making trips to our area.
+As traditional Tourist Information Centres around the UK are adapting to the “new normal” to meet modern visitor services, our digital platforms have remained fully live throughout the pandemic as we firmly believe in the plan-now-visit-later approach to making trips to our area.
 Such platforms include this website, our trails-based Explore West Norfolk website, the two Explore West Norfolk apps and our main Visitor App too – all free to access right now.

-You can also follow us on Twitter where we will be sharing live updates from our tourism businesses.
+You can also follow us on Twitter where we share live updates from our tourism businesses.
 If you have a question regarding a specific local venue, park or attraction we do recommend you get in touch with the venue directly for the latest updates pertaining to their opening plans and criteria, as opening details and services offered may change on a daily basis.